bitPogo/kfixture/docs/src/usage/basic.md

 ```

 !!!note
-    Nested Generics are not supported which means things like `List<List<String>>` cannot not be derived in the default setting.
+    Nested Generics are not supported which means things like `List<List<String>>` cannot be derived in the default setting.

 ## Setting a Seed